- No Events

 Matthew Whiteside is a 'cerebral composer and sound designer who’s creating classical-crossover works to challenge the 21st century consensus.'
-Based in Glasgow he writes music for concert, film and collaborative installations often-using live electronics he seeks to create work with a meditative quality inviting the listener to project upon and experience on their own, rather than the composer’s, terms.
+He writes music for concert, film and collaborative installations while often-using live electronics he seeks to create work with a meditative quality inviting the listener to project upon and experience on their own, rather than the composer’s, terms.
 Scottish Opera have commissioned Whiteside to write a new short opera, premièring 2018 and he is currently working with filmmaker/chorographer Marisa Zanotti developing a new installation piece with Magnetic North.
 He has been working with flutist Carla Rees to write a new piece for contra-bass flute and electronics with the support of Creative Scotland and Help Musicians Career Development Bursary which will be performed in November 2016.

 His music has been performed across the world including Dublin’s National Concert Hall, Glasgow City Halls, Salem Artworks in New York and the Belfast International Festival at Queen’s.
 In 2015 he was co-commissioned by sound festival and R-Space gallery to collaborate with Dominika Mayovich to create a sound/art interactive installation.